-The organisation scored significantly higher in the areas of management control and enterprise and supplier development.
-Management however remains concerned with the low scores attained for skills development and socio-economic development.
+The organisation scored significantly higher in the areas of management control and enterprise and supplier development. management however remains concerned with the low scores attained for skills development and socio-economic development.
 In light of the adverse outcomes of the verification and scores attained, a B-BBEE improvement plan was developed and the organisation will endeavour to implement the plan in order to comply with the Act in the next 5 years.

-4.2.6 The National Development Plan 2030 (NDP) Interventions relating to women, youth and people with disabilities
+4.2.6 The National Development Plan 2030 interventions relating to women, youth and people with disabilities)

-The NDP envisions an inclusive society and a fairer economy that provides opportunities, particularly for women, youth and people with disabilities.
+The National Development Plan 2030 (NDP) envisions an inclusive society and a fairer economy that provides opportunities, particularly for women, youth and people with disabilities.
 The government adopted a combination of interventions such as legislation, monitoring and accountability to address the imbalances.

+The goal is to attain and sustain the priorities regarding women, youth and people with disabilities.
 To achieve this, the FPB collaborates with stakeholders and contains specific targets and indicators aimed at empowering designated groups.

-The FPB endeavours to achieve and sustain the medium term strategic framework MTSF priorities in relation to women, youth and people with disabilities.
+The FPB endeavours to achieve and sustain the MTSF priorities in relation to women, youth and people with disabilities.
 The FPB contributes to the empowerment of the designated groups through procurement expenditure and staff composition.
 On average, the organisation was comprised of 56% women, 50% youth and 2% people with disabilities over the past five years.
 The FPB will endeavour to sustain a staff composition that reflects the demographics of the designated groups in South Africa.

-Gender Equity
+Gender equity

-In line with gender equity goals, achieving gender equity of a target of 50% women at the senior management service level achieves the government's goal of equality.
+In line with gender equity goals, achieving gender equity of a target of 50% women at the SMS level achieves the government's goal of equality.
 Contributing to job creation by filling funded vacancies and maintain a 10% vacancy rate.
-The advocacy work on online safety programme has also prioritised women to address online gender based violence (GBV).
+The advocacy work on online safety programme has also prioritised women to address online GBV.

-The online safety programme is supported by an annual plan to ensure that women from all provinces are prioritised for online safety.
-The FPB investigates and enforces compliance with rules set in legislation, industry codes, standards and licenses.
+The online safety programme is supported by an annual plan to ensure that women from all Provinces are prioritised for online safety .We investigate and enforce compliance with rules set in legislation, industry codes, standards and licenses.
 Investigations commonly arise through complaints we receive and our assessment of the risk to the public.
-Process are in place to ensure that complaints are attended to within set turnaround times.
+Processes are in place to ensure that complaints are attended to within set turnaround times.

-Formal partnerships are in the process of being formalized to ensure that online GBV victims are supported and prohibited or harmful content is taken down by platform owners if not in line with platform's community guidelines.
+Formal partnerships are in process to be formalized to ensure that online GBV victims are supported and prohibited or harmful content is taken down by platform owners if not in line with platforms community guidelines.